-- Application can be Active/Active in each location or can be Active/Passive or Active DR with only one location taking writes. - Additional replication between data nodes 1 and 3 isn't shown but occurs as part of the replication mesh. - Redundant hardware to quickly restore from local failures. - 6 PGD nodes total, 3 in each location
+- Application can be Active/Active in each location or can be Active/Passive or Active DR with only one location taking writes. - Additional replication between data nodes 1 and 3 isn't shown but occurs as part of the replication mesh. - Redundant hardware to quickly restore from local failures. - o 6 PGD nodes total, 3 in each location

-- Can be 3 data nodes (recommended) - Can be 2 data nodes and 1 witness which does not hold data (not depicted) - A PGD Proxy for each data node with affinity to the applications - Can be colocated with data node (recommended) - Can be located on a separate node - Configuration and infrastructure symmetry of data nodes and locations is expected to ensure proper resources are available to handle application workload when rerouted - Barman for backup and recovery (not depicted).
-Can be shared by multiple PGD clusters - Postgres Enterprise Manager (PEM) for monitoring (not depicted).
-Can be shared by multiple PGD clusters - An optional witness node must be placed in a third region to increase tolerance for location failure.
-Otherwise, when a location fails, actions requiring global consensus are blocked, such as adding new nodes and distributed DDL.
+- Can be 3 data nodes (recommended) Can be 2 data nodes and 1 witness which does not hold data (not depicted) - o Configuration and infrastructure symmetry of data nodes and locations is expected to ensure proper resources are available to handle application workload when rerouted - Barman for backup and recovery (not depicted).
+Can be shared by multiple PGD clusters - Postgres Enterprise Manager (PEM) for monitoring (not depicted). - · Can be shared by multiple PGD clusters - An optional witness node must be placed in a third region to increase tolerance for location failure. - Otherwise, when a location fails, actions requiring global consensus are blocked, such as adding new nodes and distributed DDL.